 - Chromosomal mutations: Large-scale changes such as duplications, inversions, or translocations that reorganize genetic material and sometimes lead to novel gene functions.

 Environmental factors like ultraviolet radiation, chemical mutagens, and replication errors during cell division increase mutation rates.
-Over generations, these random changes accumulate, providing the genetic novelty that other evolutionary forces can act upon Worth keeping that in mind..
+Over generations, these random changes accumulate, providing the genetic novelty that other evolutionary forces can act upon Not complicated — just consistent.
+Practical, not theoretical..

 Sexual Reproduction and Genetic Recombination